 - Estraderm® patch (estradiol) – only a few small-scale trials have investigated the benefits of delivering estrogen through the skin (transdermal) to block testosterone production in men with prostate cancer.
 A patch successfully reduces testosterone levels, with fewer cardiovascular or other side effects (gynecomastia).
 Phase III trials comparing the patch results and injected forms of estrogen in men with prostate cancer are currently underway.

 Advantages of Estrogen Therapy

-- Does not cause bone loss
+- It does not cause bone loss.

 - Does not induce androgen-independent cancer growth